I’ve been searching for the Veterans Stadium Liberty Bell since April 16, 2012. It disappeared after the Vet was demolished on March 21, 2004.

 Yes, THE Steve Frey.
 Cooperstown won’t be a calling for Mr. Frey anytime soon.

 Ironically, three days earlier Michael Jack Schmidt had abruptly announced his retirement.
-Instead of watching one of the greatest athletes the franchise has ever seen, I had to watch Tim Wallach man the hot corner that night instead.
+Instead of watching one of the greatest athletes the franchise has ever seen, I had to watch Chris James man the hot corner that night instead.

 But you know what I watched instead?
 It wasn’t the stellar play of Jim Adduci, the managerial stylings of Nick Leyva (stern but fair) or the fanciful mincing of the Philly Phanatic.